mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Well already we're in a bit of trouble because we are using two terms in this definition that themselves have not be defined: process and objects.

 ^ However we're going to lean on our experience and intuition to tell ourselves what those things mean.
-To me process just means function, but to you it may mean some other things.
+To me process just means function, but to you it may mean some other things. we'll see a few different kinds of processes.

 ---